gamedevware/charon/docs/gamedata/working_with_type_script_code.rst

 .. code-block:: js

   let heroes = gameData.heroesAll; // all heroes from all documents -> readonly Hero[]
-  let heroes = gameData.heroesRoot; // heroes only from root collection -> readonly Hero[]
+  let heroes = gameData.heroes; // heroes only from root collection -> readonly Hero[]

 Or you can access specific documents by their ``Id`` or *Unique* properties: